icknOrg/COINS_SwissThoughtleaders/README.md

 - Twitter data fetched with Griffin
 - Google Search Results
-- Wikipedia Backlinks, Publications and Awards in 2020/2021
+- Wikipedia Links, Backlinks, Publications and Awards in 2020/2021
 - Sentiment Analysis from Google News Articles in the year 2021

 Each area calculates an index for each person.
 In the end the various factors are combined into one general index where the highest number is closest to be considered a Thoughtleader based on our collected data.